 - Garden has wireless internet access

-Dialogue is the eighth annual installation of See Also, a collaborative effort between Cleveland Public Library and LAND studio to bring temporary works of art to the Eastman Reading Garden at Main Library.
+See Also is a collaborative effort between Cleveland Public Library and LAND studio to bring innovative and thought-provoking temporary works of art each summer to the Eastman Reading Garden at Main Library.
 See Also is funded through an endowment established by the late Lockwood Thompson, a trustee of the Library and avid art collector.

 Reading a Garden